Table of Contents

 Options for Persons Over the Limits

-Having income or assets over MassHealth's limits does not necessarily preclude needy residents from receiving these services and supports.
-The state offers a Medically Needy program that allows families partial benefits with cost-sharing.
-Another option is to work a Medicaid planner or elder law attorney who can help to arrange one's finances so that they meet the eligibility guidelines.
+Having income or assets over MassHealth's limits do not necessarily prevent needy residents from receiving these services and supports.
+The state offers a Medically Needy program that allows families with high medical bills relative to their income to “spend down” their excess income in order to qualify for benefits.
+Another option is to work with a Medicaid planner or elder law attorney who can help to arrange one's finances so that they meet the eligibility guidelines.
 By re-allocating countable income and assets into income trusts and other forms of non-countable resources, persons who exceed the limits can still qualify for MassHealth.
 Read more application assistance.

 Program administrators review the medical conditions of each applicant to determine the types of services and the number of hours per week they require assistance.
+(One can receive up to 50 hours of personal care assistance per week).
 Program staff set a specific budget for personal care services to ensure that the participant has help with the activities and instrumental activities of daily living.
-These include personal assistance with bathing, grooming, toileting, eating and personal hygiene as well as homemaker services, such as housecleaning, laundry, meal preparation and shopping for essentials.
-Assistance with transportation is also considered an eligible service.
+These include personal assistance with bathing, grooming, dressing, toileting, eating, toileting, mobility, and personal hygiene, as well as homemaker services, such as housecleaning, laundry, meal preparation, and shopping for essentials.
+Assistance with transportation to go to a medical appointment is also considered an eligible service.
+Night attendant services may be available if a participant requires assistance during the night.

 One applies for PCA services by going through a Personal Care Management (PCM) Agency and completing a Senior Application to MassHealth.
 Candidates will need to document the level and nature of personal care needed.
 A complete list of agencies and contact information is available in this downloadable PDF Consumer Handbook.
 Alternatively, one can call MassHealth at 1-800-841-2900.